-The purpose of tables a to f of this worksheet is to be a central repository for data that is valid for and/or used throughout the spreadsheet.
-The information in cell A7 is pre-populated automatically from the related details in cell E15 of the Worksheet: Cover.
+Purpose and Use The purpose of tables a to f of this worksheet is to be a central repository for data that is valid for and/or used throughout the spreadsheet.
+Instructions for Completion The information in cell A7 is pre-populated automatically from the related details in cell E15 of the Worksheet: Cover.